 Planning to explore Dorset and not sure where to start?
 Don’t miss this guide to the best things to do in Dorset – brilliant places to visit, things to see and cool spots for your trip.

 Dorset is just beautiful – as someone who grew up on the outskirts of London, the first time I ventured down to Dorset as a teenager I absolutely fell in love.
-Who wouldn’t when the region boast beautiful spots like Durdle Door and Lulworth Castle?
+Who wouldn’t when the region boasts beautiful spots like Durdle Door and Lulworth Castle?

 I’m not the only one.
 Jane Austen loved it, Thomas Hardy was obsessed with it – but what is it about Dorset that captures people’s imaginations so?